fbeauKmi/kbobine_filament_settings/README.md

 Pressure advance and firmware retraction was the first parameters introduced in early version.
 But you can store any settings you need in your Macros.
 For example, I store temperatures, filter use, filament sensor use, extrude_factor...
 I use some extended functions to limit max_flow and fan_speed during the print.
+An experimental klippy module introduces shrinkage compensation at run time

 ### Why store the settings inside Klipper config instead of Spoolman ?
 These settings are mostly printer/toolhead dependent.
 It also allows you to